How to Get Rid of Bed Bugs: A DIY Guide

 What Do Bed Bugs Look Like

 A fully fed adult bed bug is about the size and shape of an apple seed.
-An unfed bed bug is more round and flat like a tick.
 Newly hatched bed bugs are the size of a poppy seed and are golden in color.
-Their eggs look like small grains of white rice, about 1 mm in length (sorry for all the food references).
+Their eggs look like small grains of white rice, about 1 mm in length.

 What Does a Bed Bug Bite Look Like?

 Bed bugs love fast food.
 They like to feed and then scurry back to their hiding places.
 They try to avoid crawling all over their food for fear of waking it/us.
 They usually bite the bare skin they find closest to the mattress.
 That’s why it’s common to see two or three bite marks in a line along the skin that was in contact with the mattress or pillow.
 When this happens it’s time to learn how to get rid of bug beds fast.

 Everyone reacts differently to a bed bug bite.
 Some will develop small itchy bumps like mosquito bites; others will suffer from large, puffy red lesions the size of a quarter.
 A lucky few will have no reaction at all.
 Other signs of bed bugs are bloodstains on your sheets, pillows and blankets.
 Find out if June bugs bite and how to get rid of them.

 How to Check for Bed Bugs